Skip to main content

 TiersStatus levels with benefitsloyalty_tier: "gold"

-Tags are normalized to lowercase.
+Tags are stored verbatim and matched case-sensitively.
+Pick one casing convention (these docs use lowercase) and use it in both TAG actions and conditions.
 Counters support high-precision numerics.
 See State Management for how to read, update, and use state in rules.